sassoftware/restaf/doc.md

 1.  **type:** This indicates which of the results pattern this object represent

     1.  **links:** Use the links method below to view and obtain rafLinks for further calls.
 If type is "links" then this object only has links for other end points.
     2.  **itemsList:** The rafObject contains an array of items with id's.
         1. Use itemsList method to retrieve the id's of the items returned.
         2. Use the scrollCmds method to determine whether there are more data available and for making the pagination calls.
         3. Use the items function to retrieve specific items( or all items ) from the collection.

-    *   Additionally you can retrieve the cmds( links) associated with specific item(ex: delete, copy, content etc...)
+        4.  use the itemsCmd method torRetrieve the cmds( links) associated with specific item

     3.  **itemArray:** The returned value is an array of text.
 Use items methods to retrieve this data
     4.  **items:** The exact object type is not known.
 Use items method to get the information and also use resultType property do decide how to handle that data

 3.  **resultType:** The media type of the result
 4.  **route:** This is an index into the store for this specific result (see section on route later in this document).
 This will be useful if you want to pass a reference to a rafObject.
 6.  **status:** This the http code returned from the api call
 7.  **statusInfo:** An object with details of the status

 Methods (function properties)
 -----------------------------